Kerala infant drowning case: Child's father held, grandmother in custody | Law-Order

 - India

-Kerala police on Saturday arrested the father and took into custody the grandmother of the infant, who died a few days ago after the woman's young lover allegedly confessed to having murdered the child.
+The Kerala Police on Saturday arrested the father and took into custody the grandmother of the infant, who died a few days ago after the woman's young lover allegedly confessed to having murdered the child.

 Meanwhile, police said they have arrested the father, Sajeev Shaji.
 The duo has been charged under various provisions of the Juvenile Justice Act.

+Police said the father was arrested under section 75 of the Juvenile Justice Act which deals with the punishment for cruelty to a child.
+The section deals with punishment to whoever, having the actual charge of, or control over, a child, assaults, abandons, abuses, exposes or willfully neglects the child or causes or procures the child to be assaulted, abandoned, abused, exposed or neglected in a manner likely to cause such child unnecessary mental or physical suffering.

-On Wednesday, police had arrested John Binoy Dcruz (27), lover of grandmother Sipsy, in connection with the incident.
+On Wednesday, police had arrested John Binoy D'cruz (27), Sipsy's lover, in connection with the incident.

-The woman had gone to the hotel with her two grandchildren -- the deceased infant girl and her five-year-old brother -- and her lover, police had said.
+The woman had gone to a hotel with her two grandchildren -- the deceased infant girl and her five-year-old brother -- and her lover, police had said.

 Subsequently, the mother informed the Palluruthy police station and officers from there arrested the accused.